La Piscine (film): Reception

-It was the fourth most popular movie at the French box office in 1969.

-The movie was released in the UK as The Sinners to limited box office response.
-It was released in Italy with twenty minutes cut out, but was a popular success.
+La Piscine was the fourth most popular film at the French box office in 1969.
+The film was released in the United Kingdom as The Sinners to limited box office response.
+It was released in Italy with 20 minutes cut out, but was a popular success.

 The Los Angeles Times called it a "handsome, stunningly designed film" which was at its best in "the deft way in which it coolly depicts how beautiful, chic people, dedicated to a sophisticate, amoral view of love, can be utterly defenseless against an onslaught of passion – a favorite Gallic theme."The Guardian wrote: "Erotic languour turns gradually into fear and then horror in this gripping and superbly controlled psychological thriller" where "something in the very lineaments of the pool itself creates their own awful destiny: it is a primordial swamp of desire, a space in which there is nothing to do but laze around, furtively looking at semi-naked bodies."

 La Piscine was restored and re-released in theaters during the summer of 2021, becoming a surprise hit.
-Scheduled to run at the Film Forum in New York for two weeks, it ended up running for 18 weeks, causing Glynnis MacNicol of The New York Times to declare: "If there is a film of New York’s 2021 summer, this may be it."
-However, the film was "dismissed as gossip-column fodder in its time."Glenn Kenny of The New York Times commented, "Pretty people behaving poorly in beautiful settings is something we don’t see as much of in cinema as we used to.
+Scheduled to run at the Film Forum in New York for two weeks, it ended up running for 18 weeks, causing Glynnis MacNicol of The New York Times to declare: "If there is a film of New York's 2021 summer, this may be it."
+However, the film was "dismissed as gossip-column fodder in its time."
+Glenn Kenny of The New York Times commented, "Pretty people behaving poorly in beautiful settings is something we don't see as much of in cinema as we used to.
 This is a master class in the subgenre, and one of unusual depth."
 Writing for The New Yorker, critic Richard Brody was less than enthusiastic about the film's 2021 revival.
 He noted, "I paid it little attention, in the hope that, given its dry and flimsy mediocrity, it would just blow away into the oblivion whence it emerged."
 He went on to declare the film a "faux-hip empty shell of faux modernity."

-The review aggregator Rotten Tomatoes reported that 95% of critics have given the film a positive review based on 19 reviews, with an average rating of 7.40/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 19 reviews, with an average rating of 7.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 Legacy

 An excerpt of the film was used in the Christian Dior Eau Sauvage cologne advertising campaign drawing on the legacy of Alain Delon.

-Alain Delon said in an interview that because his ex-lover Romy Schneider and good friend Maurice Ronet both died prematurely and under tragic circumstances, revisiting the film is simply too painful for him.
+In a 2018 interview, Alain Delon said that because his ex-lover Romy Schneider and good friend Maurice Ronet both died prematurely and under tragic circumstances, revisiting the film was simply too painful for him.